zitherharpcommunity/flutter_zitherharp/README.md

 > [!TIP]
 > We recommend to use [Google ARB Editor](https://marketplace.visualstudio.com/items?itemName=Google.arb-editor) extension to edit the *.arb* files.

-- Config the locale files like this in your `pubspec.yaml`
+- Config the locale files like this in your `pubspec.yaml` or create a new file named `l10n.yaml`
 ```yaml
 arb-dir: assets\locales
 use-escaping: true